The Preservation Society has distilled the fundamental, universal and common sense principles of all ruling classes and their societies.

 Everything in a ruling class society will eventually be made to serve the ruling class.

-When an individual finds themselves in a particular situation, one may call it a result of personal decision, but when the masses find themselves in a similar position it is called public policy.
+When an individual finds themselves in a particular situation, one may call it a result of personal decision, but when the masses find themselves in a similar position (or have the same thoughts) it is called public policy.

 In a ruling class society, the masses vote against their self-interests.